jujhars13/todo-markdown-todo-interface/README.md

 # todo - Markdown Todo interface

-`todo` A REST api that will scan in a directory for Markdown todo items and serve them up with a cli and eventually full CRUD REST interface
+`todo` A cli tool and REST api that will scan in a directory for Markdown todo items and serve them up to read and manipulate them and eventually full CRUD REST interface

 ## TODO